SalekurPolas/MMM-Pinfo/README.md

 | CPU type        | Display CPU type of the device
 | CPU usage       | Display the percentage of usage
 | CPU temp        | Display current temperature of the CPU
+| System uptime   | Display the uptime of the system

 ### Module Usage